ishwtari/egit-installation-for-ibm-explorer-for-zos/README.md

 **5.30** Here we can see that our new line is added to the file on the **master** branch, so we have successfully incorporated our changes from our **development** branch into the **master** branch. <br/>![Confirm Change](images/5.30-ConfirmChange.png)

 ### Summary
-This marks the end of this tutorial.
-Hopefully you've enjoyed installing and configuring the eGit plug-in to allow easy interaction between z/OS Explorer and Git.
-You're now ready to use Git for all the source for your applications running on z/OS.
-Go ahead and try to use it with your fist "real" project.
+Congrats of finishing this tutorial.
+Hopefully you've enjoyed installing and learning how to use the eGit plug-in to allow easy interaction between z/OS Explorer and Git.
+If you want to start using Git in your organization, but aren't sure how to get started or what the migration process looks like, please contact Ronald Geraghty at ronald.geraghty@ibm.com to set up a virtual session.
+We can discuss topics like "How to do parallel development using Git, and what a Mainframe DevOps pipeline looks like with Git.

 ## Related links
 - [IBM z/OS Explorer overview page](https://developer.ibm.com/mainframe/products/zosexplorer/)